The Dual Calendar Systems of Arcadia | Blood of the Wild Gods

 The Constellations of Prophecy

-Of the twelve constellations that name the months, only three currently exist.
-The remaining nine are prophecies waiting to be written in starlight.
+Of the twelve constellations that name the months, only five currently exist.
+The remaining seven are prophecies waiting to be written in starlight.

 The Lovers